 Argentina's winter months are June to August.
 However, because the country spans many latitudes, temperatures can differ vastly from location to location.
 The northern part of the country close to Brazil is subtropical, so temperatures are mild and pleasant in winter.
 In the central region and around Buenos Aires, winter temperatures are usually between 8°C and 16°C (6°F to 46°F), with some rain.
 Southern Patagonia gets the coldest, with temperatures generally at or below 0°C (32°F).

-Don’t know where to go in Argentina during winter?
-We have listed below our favorite picks, from the north to the south.
+Don’t know where to go during winter?
+We have listed below our favorite picks of places to visit in Argentina, from the north to the south.

 1. Iguazu Falls in winter

-Its location in northern Argentina means Iguazu Falls experiences a subtropical climate all-year-round but visit it during Argentina’s winter months and one can enjoy the falls’ magnificence in less-stifling heat and with lesser crowds.
+Its location in northern Argentina means you're bound to experience a subtropical climate all-year-round but a trip to Iguazu Falls during Argentina’s winter months allows you to enjoy the falls’ magnificence in less-stifling heat and with lesser crowds.
 One of the most spectacular waterfalls in the world, Iguazu Falls is a sight no one should miss in any weather.